Paving the Way to Safer, Connected Communities

 DIRECTOR

-Bob is currently an instructor in the Department of Pediatrics at the National Institute of Child Health and Human Development.
+Rob is currently an instructor in the Department of Pediatrics at the National Institute of Child Health and Human Development.
 He is also the founder and former president of the non-profit charitable Columbia Triathlon Association and a six-time Ironman World Championship finisher.
-Bob earned his MHS at Quinnipiac University and Physician’s Assistant certification at Quinnipiac and Yale.
+Rob earned his MHS at Quinnipiac University and Physician’s Assistant certification at Quinnipiac and Yale.
 He is a USAT Certified Race Director and Coach.

 SUNDI FAITH